YUNBLAK/BMI-Uncertainty-Estimation-for-Tumor-prediction/README.md

 <br><br>

 # Reset
-If you want to reset outputs(extracted patches, predictions masks, values... etc) and logs, please use this command.
+If you want to reset outputs(tiled patches, predictions masks, values... etc) and logs, please use this command.
 This command will reset these directory:

     logs
     logs_pred